MicrosoftDocs/dynamics365smb-docs/business-central/admin-upgrade-sales-to-cds.md

 ---
 title: Upgrading an Integration with Dynamics 365 Sales
-description: Learn how to move your Dynamics 365 Business Central integration with Dynamics 365 Sales to the latest version.
+description: This topic tells you how to move your Dynamics 365 Business Central integration with Dynamics 365 Sales to the latest version.
 author: bholtorf

 ms.service: dynamics365-business-central